me9hanics/7Segment7DigitLCD_SnakeGame/README.md

 The files written by me can be found under files/src, the project is separated into multiple files.

 Comments are written in the code to make it clearer.

+## What does the repo include?

+<code>files/src/<\code> includes the C and C Header files that I've written specifically for this project.
+<code>files/BSP/<\code> has the BSP files, given by the developer company, and two files given by the university for using the buttons as GPIO pin inputs (with filtering).